damonmac/learn-xgboost/README.md

 * eta is also sometimes called the learning rate, and is important to prevent overfitting
 * We are using defaults for subsample and colsample_bytree - which means we use all the training data at each iteration.
 Often, you want to generalize your problem across your training data - so these settings see if the system can generalize solutions when some part of the training data is suppressed each iteration.

 We are going to experiment with the max_depth option.
 This controls the depth of the resulting decision tree, and probably has some affinity to the number of features you are working with.

-For now let's experiment by changing the max_depth from 4 to 6.
+     Change the max_depth from 4 to 6.
 Retrain and analyze your model.

 *Question:* How is your accuracy and tree impacted by this change?